open-resources/physics_bank/content/public/006.Force/Topic Outcome/ropes_and_blocks/ropes_and_blocks.md

 ## Part 2

-b) Determine the magnitude of the tension in the cord connecting block C and block A.
+Determine the magnitude of the tension in the cord connecting block C and block A.

 ### Answer Section